ucsb-ds/pl-dev-team/DRAFTS/team01.md

 Note that these files only describe the creation of a table, however on the real world you will most likely be describing changes like adding a new column or deleting an existing table etc. for all possible changes you can make to the database using the changes sets you can see <https://docs.liquibase.com/change-types/home.html>

-Also you might find it useful to know the commands described in the [Liquibase doc]({{page.starter_repo}}/blob/main/docs/liquibase.md).
-They will allow you to check and apply the changes that will happen to the database outside of just building the app

 ### About that `UCSBDATES_PK`

 Here's what that means, and what you should do in your code: